How much does it cost to acquire a New Customer?

 What is the Customer Acquisition Cost (CAC)?

 The CAC, as this KPI (Key Performance Indicator) is known in the world of marketing, is the cost a business owner spends in making new clients.
-And it is an umbrella term in essence that does not only involve promotional costs, as most people assume, but a number of other extensions as well.
+And it is an umbrella term in essence that does not only involve promotional costs, as most people assume, but several other extensions as well.
 So, when talking about CAC, consider keeping in notice all forms of promotional elements, like retailing costs, pricing incentives, online expenses, and market research/data analysis costs.

 The CAC Equation

 Just as there exist standardized formulas to calculate KPIs in the form of numerical values, CAC can also be estimated using mathematical calculations.
 To do so, the methodology expected to be followed is not complicated either.
-So, you may start off by dividing marketing and sales costs utilized in acquiring new customers by the number of new customers secured from a single campaign.
+So, you may start by dividing marketing and sales costs utilized in acquiring new customers by the number of new customers secured from a single campaign.

 The Difference Between CAC and CPA